juliusoh/lfz-full-stack-lessons/exercises/node-module-system/README.md

 This lesson introduces the basics of how Node.js supports [modular programming](https://en.wikipedia.org/wiki/Modular_programming).

+### Quiz

+After completing this exercise, you should be able to discuss or answer the following questions:

+- What is a JavaScript module?
+- What values are passed into a Node.js module's local scope?
+- Give two examples of _truly_ global variables in a Node.js program.

 ### Before You Begin

 Be sure to check out a new branch (from `master`) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).
 Then navigate to the `exercises/node-module-system` directory in your terminal.